 I recall my mother complaining of dizziness a couple of years ago when getting out of bed in the morning.
-Being in her late 70s, we initially feared the worst but while it sounded frightening, it wasn’t serious at all based on her doctor’s diagnosis.
+Being in her late 70s, it was a cause for concern but while it sounded frightening, it wasn’t serious at all based on her doctor’s diagnosis.
 She performed a simple trick as recommended by her physical therapist and it cured itself instantly!

 Benign Paroxysmal Positional Vertigo (BPPV) is the most common cause of vertigo.
 It is benign so it is not life-threatening.
 It is paroxysmal and positional meaning that dizziness occurs for only brief periods and is triggered by certain head movements or positions.
 Vertigo or dizziness in this case is not dangerous but the danger lies with the possibility of falling and injuring yourself.